nutella/ionic-cordova-chrome-udp-example/README.md

 This app has only one button on the top right corner that scan and receive udp packet for 10 seconds, then display all the packets.
 Actually the port to be listened to is hardcoded on line 12 of the file js/udp-services.js.

+Actually I've only tried this demo on android